Per- and Polyfluoroalkyl Substances (PFAS)

 Home Water Treatment Options

-Household removal of PFAS from drinking water requires the use of products such as granular activated carbon, reverse osmosis (RO), or anion exchange filters.
-These may be point-of-use treatments installed underneath the kitchen sink or countertop pitcher options that are refilled by the consumer as needed; both options require the filters to be changed at regular intervals.
-For private water well users who do not receive water from a community water supply, certified whole home treatments may be an option.
-When choosing a treatment, consider water usage, which faucets are used for water for drinking, cooking and making ice, and the type of PFAS identified through testing.
-Refrigerators with water and ice dispensers may need to be connected to the treatment source.
+There are products available that can remove or reduce PFAS in drinking water in your home: granular activated carbon, reverse osmosis (RO), and anion exchange filters are three options.
+These may be point-of-use treatments installed underneath the kitchen sink or counter-top pitcher options that are refilled as needed.
+Both options require the filters to be changed at regular intervals.
+For private water well users who do not receive water from a community, or public, water supply, certified whole home treatments using one of the methods above may be an option.

 Bottled Water

-The U.S. Food and Drug Administration (FDA) is tasked with regulating food, which includes bottled water; however, the FDA has not yet established standards for PFAS in bottled water.
-Since 2019, the FDA has been testing for PFAS in limited selections of food and water as part of the Total Diet Study.
+The U.S. Food and Drug Administration (FDA) regulates food, which includes bottled water; however, the FDA has not yet established standards for PFAS in bottled water.
+Since 2019, the FDA has been testing for PFAS in certain food and water as part of the Total Diet Study.
 No detections of PFAS have been found in the limited analysis of carbonated and non-carbonated bottled water.

-Consumers who choose to buy and drink bottled water should check to make sure they are obtaining bottled water from a supplier who is testing for PFAS in their water supply, or that bottled water is treated through a process to remove PFAS such as reverse osmosis.
+Consumers who choose to buy and drink bottled water should check to make sure they are obtaining bottled water from a supplier who is testing for PFAS in their water supply, or that bottled water is treated through a process to remove PFAS.

 The International Bottled Water Association (IBWA) has established the following limits for their members providing bottled water to consumers: